-Judo vs Aikido – Which of the two martial arts, is more effective and which one should you learn?
+Judo vs Aikido – What’s the difference between aikido and judo, which is more effective and which one should you learn?

 Japanese Jiu-Jitsu is known to have inspired several martial arts, including Judo, Aikido, and Brazilian Jiu Jitsu.